lunadragon06/gamehub/README.md

 Minimal changes have been made to this project, but the most significant changes that were managed to make are the following:
 + Used an updated version of one of my WordPress API, since the previous one doesn't exist anymore.
 + Changed the entire color spectrum to the page that could more clearly represents the project's theme.
-+ Tried to also apply in addition core Sass concepts (variables), where I will later on add BEM-classes to practice as well.
 ## 🏅 License
 The project's original source and unchanged version of it can be obtained from the ``master`` branch in this repo.
-Or it can also be found taken from my other GitHub account [here](https://github.com/Noroff-FEU-Assignments/js-frameworks-course-assignment-LunaDragon666). <b>Note:</b> The link to the original repo may be set on private by [Noroff](https://github.com/Noroff-FEU-Assignments/) and only Noroff staff, apart from myself, will be able to get access to this particular shared link.
+It can also be found taken from my other GitHub account [here](https://github.com/Noroff-FEU-Assignments/js-frameworks-course-assignment-LunaDragon666). <b>Note:</b> The link to the original repo may be set on private by [Noroff](https://github.com/Noroff-FEU-Assignments/) and only Noroff staff, apart from myself, will be able to get access to this particular shared link.
 ## 🚀 Getting Started
 ### Node version 🖥️
 It is recommended to use node version <= 15 before we start with this project installment in case this should be necessary to be able to run the project successfully.
-If you also need to know what node version I've used, link to its installment can be found in my other project's repo [here](https://github.com/lunadragon06/torfs-art-gallery/edit/master/).
+If you also need to know what node version I've used, link to its installment can be found in my other project's repo [here](https://github.com/lunadragon06/torfs-art-gallery/tree/master).
 1. Clone the repo from here:
 ```bash
 https://github.com/lunadragon06/gamehub.git